Welcome to our page on The Catholic Life of the School .

 Through our WELCOME we show that we celebrate our uniqueness that we are all welcome in God’s name, as God’s children.
 Jesus said “Let the little children come to me for theirs is the Kingdom of Heaven” .
 We embrace that welcome and work hard to foster Gospel values with all our children .
 At Saint Teresa’s we are part of a special school family.
 We embrace our whole school community and offer the hand of friendship.
 We do our best to include all within our community and we celebrate our diversity.
 We are a family school who try hard to follow Saint Teresa’s “little way” through kindly words and a welcome that is centred around love ; Love of God, love of one another and love of life itself.
 We have a secure and stable staff who are very happy in their jobs and love our special school.
 Staff join St Teresa’s and find that it is a school that many want to stay at as their “forever” school partly because the welcome at the school is so warm.
 Many supply teachers, students and visitors comment on the warm welcome and support they receive.

 Through our WORD we celebrate the word of God through our Religious Education Programme.
-Our curriculum uses the Come and See Scheme for Religious Education and our SRE programme is called Journey in Love.
-Our teaching and learning is inspired by the Word of God.
+Our curriculum uses the Come and See Scheme for Religious Education and our RSE programme follows a scheme validated by Salford Diocese called “ Life to the Full “ our teaching and learning is inspired by the Word of God.
 We learn from Scripture about who Jesus was and how he acted.
 We learn how God wants us to be and how we should follow his message of love.
 The children are encouraged to reflect on the 'Big Questions' of our faith.
 We are starting to use the H.E.A.R model to enable us to reflect upon scripture and respond to it.
 We hear God through “the voice of his word".

 H - His word- what stands out to you ?